 Welcome to Omni's volume of a cube calculator.
-Ever wondered what is the volume of a cube? or how come the formula for the volume of a cube is so simple?
+Ever wondered what is the volume of a cube or how come the formula for the volume of a cube is so simple?
 Well, we did, and we've got the answers.
-Here we explain how do you calculate the volume of a cube, while also taking a look at what makes the cube such a popular shape.
+Here we explain how to calculate the volume of a cube while also taking a look at what makes the cube such a popular shape.

 What is a cube?

-A square is one of the most basic 3-dimensional objects that exist, together with the tetrahedron (a regular triangular pyramid) and the sphere.
+A cube is one of the most basic 3-dimensional objects, together with the tetrahedron (a regular triangular pyramid) and the sphere.
 You should already be familiar with its shape; if you have ever seen a Rubik's cube (the clue is in the name, right?), an ice cube (not the rapper), or a dice, you've seen a cube.

 What is the volume of a cube?